princeseth/Peopleware/README.md

 It includes all Entity and DTO classes seperate from business layer.
 ### peopleware-app -
 It includes the buisness logic (ServiceLayer), Persistence Layer (DAO classes) and Application Controller.
+### peopleware-ui -
+Web pages to render data to user.
 ## Project description

 People-Ware web app is a common platform for Employer as well as for Employees looking for an opportunity, it includes Registeration page which will allow a candidate to register as job seeker in an application.
 During registeration candidate has to provide required details such as Name, Contact#, Technical Skills (with their rating), salary expectations.
 On the other side, the Employer can post a job offer by adding job description, salary range, and require technical skills.